 - Internet security: network security protocols (SSL/TLS, SSH, Tor, …); public key infrastructure (PKI); authentication

-A full list of my research publications is available.
+My full list of publications and presentations are available online.
 My most recent papers are:

-I travel a lot and take lots of pictures on my trips.
-The best of my photos are posted online.
-My newest galleres are:
+I'm fortunate to be able to travel a lot.
+I take lots of pictures on my trips.
+The best of my photos are posted in my galleries.
+My most recent galleres are:

 I have a blog.
 I have not been very good at updating it lately, but here are my most recent posts:

 - 2019-01-30: NIST Post-Quantum Crypto Standardization project round 2

 - 2014-10-19: Hiking in Trondheim